ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-advanced-next-steps.md

 ## String descriptors

-If you'd like to continue working on your workshop project, we recommend adding String Descriptors support to the USB firmware.
+If you'd like to continue working on your project, we recommend adding String Descriptors support to the USB firmware.
 To do this, follow these steps:

 ✅ Read through section 9.6.7 of the USB spec, which covers string descriptors.